 If a U.S. Holder makes a mark-to-market election, the U.S. Holder will include each year as ordinary income, rather than capital gain, the excess, if any, of the fair market value of the U.S. Holder's ADSs or ordinary shares at the end of the taxable year over such U.S. Holder's adjusted basis in the ADSs (or ordinary shares, if applicable) and will be permitted an ordinary loss in respect of the excess, if any, of the adjusted basis of these ADSs or ordinary shares over their fair market value at the end of the taxable year, but only to the extent of the net amount previously included in income as a result of the mark-to-market election.
 A U.S. Holder's basis in the ADSs or ordinary shares will be adjusted to reflect any such income or loss amounts.
-Any gain or loss on the sale of the ADSs or ordinary shares will be ordinary loss will be ordinary loss only to the extent of the previously included net mark-to-market gain.
+Any gain or loss on the sale of the ADSs or ordinary shares will be ordinary income or loss, except that this loss will be ordinary loss only to the extent of the previously included net mark-to-market gain.

-If a U.S. Holder owns ADSs or ordinary shares during any year that we are a passive foreign investment company, the U.S. Holder must file Internal Revenue Service Form 8621.
+If we are a passive foreign investment company, then under certain circumstances a the U.S. Holder must file Internal Revenue Service Form 8621.